box-project/box/doc/configuration.md

 [`files-bin`][files], [`directories`][directories] or [`directories-bin`][directories].

+**Warning:** binary files are added _before_ regular files.
+As a result if a file is found in both regular files and binary files, the regular file will take precedence.

 ### Files (`files` and `files-bin`)

 The `files` (`string[]`) setting is a list of files paths relative to [`base-path`][base-path] unless absolute.
 Each